Glaucus atlanticus: Distribution and habitat

+Habitat

 This nudibranch is pelagic, and some evidence indicates that it occurs throughout the world's oceans, in temperate and tropical waters.
+Although these sea slugs live on the open ocean, they sometimes accidentally wash up onto the shore, so they may be found on beaches.
+Along the Brazilian Coast, the distribution of G. atlanticus is shaped by the Brazil Current and seasonal shifts in the Subtropical Convergence Zone, specifically during El Niño events.
+These ocean currents and shifts in the weather can push the species toward the shore, ultimately causing seasonal strandings.

+Distribution

 It has been recorded from the east and south coasts of South Africa, European waters, the east coast of Australia, and Mozambique.
-Observations in 2015 and 2016 suggested that the G. atlanticus species' geographical range had increased northward by 150 km in the Gulf of California compared with previous sightings.
+With recent sightings in Central America and South Asia.

 Since the middle of the 19th century, records of this species have been reported on the Azores.

 G. atlanticus was recently found in the Humboldt Current ecosystem in Peru in 2013, and off Andhra Pradesh in India in 2012.
 This is in line with the known habitat characteristics of the species; they thrive in warm, temperate climates in the Southern Pacific, and in circumtropical and Lusitanian environments.
-Before finding G. atlanticus off Andhra Pradesh, these nudibranchs were documented as having been seen in the Bay of Bengal and off the coast of Tamil Nadu, India, over 677 km apart.
+Before finding G. atlanticus off Andhra Pradesh, these nudibranchs were documented as having been seen in the Bay of Bengal and off the coast of Tamil Nadu, India, over apart.

+Observations in 2015 and 2016 suggested that the G. atlanticus species' geographical range had increased northward by in the Gulf of California in Central America compared with previous sightings.
 G. atlanticus was also found off Bermuda in January 2016, and uncommonly washes ashore on east coast beaches at Barbados, Lesser Antilles.

-Although these sea slugs live on the open ocean, they sometimes accidentally wash up onto the shore, so they may be found on beaches.
-Along the Brazilian Coast, the distribution of G. Atlanticus is shaped by the Brazil Current and seasonal shifts in the Subtropical Convergence Zone, specifically during El Nino events.
-These ocean currents and shifts in the weather can push the species toward the shore, ultimately causing seasonal strandings.
-In April 2022, specimens were found in the Gulf of Mexico along the Texas coast.
-On August 31, 2023 and July 11, 2025, blue sea slugs were reported to be found along Karon Beach, Phuket, Thailand.
-On July 31 and August 12, 2025, specimens were spotted on the beaches of Lanzarote.
+In April 2022, specimens were found in the Gulf of Mexico along the Texas coast, US.
+On 31 August 2023 and 11 July 2025, blue sea slugs were reported to be found along Karon Beach, Phuket, Thailand.

-On August 20 and 21 2025, specimens were also spotted on the beach of Guardamar del Segura (Alicante, Spain), which resulted in the closure of the beach for several hours, as well as on the beach of La Mata, in Torrevieja (Alicante, Spain).
+On 31 July and 12 August 2025, specimens were spotted on the beaches of Lanzarote.
+On 20 and 21 August 2025, specimens were also spotted on two beaches in Alicante, Spain; on the beach of Guardamar del Segura, which resulted in the closure of the beach for several hours, as well as on the beach of La Mata, in Torrevieja.